rrsharpe/SpecsBot/README.md

 ## Project Structure
 This project is separated into packages.
 The main package simply fetches and calls the various post handlers from each child module.
-Whenever a post from a followed subreddit is detected, each module's post handler will be called.
+Whenever a post from the followed subreddit is detected, each module's post handler will be called.
 It is up to each post handler to only respond to their type of post.

 ---